TrevPennington/TrevorPennington/src/markdown-pages/blogs/SwiftSidePanel.md

 }
 ```
 ##Toggle the menu
-Now add a function to toggle of the menu.
+Now add a function to toggle the menu.
 This will be called whenever the button is tapped or the area outside of the menu is tapped when it is opened.

 Changes are made to the UI, letting Swift know to update them next time layout is refreshed.
 So tell Swift to update the UI by calling `animate`, with duration of .2 to smooth it out.